undertow-io/undertow.js/README.md

 as CDI beans.
 It supports hot deployment, so it is possible to modify your scripts without any compile + redeploy cycle (especially when combined with the upcoming external resource support in Wildfly).

+Note that this project requires JDK8, as it uses Nashorn as the script engine.

 Getting Started
 ---------------